openlcb/OpenLCB_Single_Thread/README.md

     } MemStruct;
 ```

-In addition, EIDtab is constructed with offsets to each eventid in EEPROM, and their type: Producer, consumer, or both.
+In addition, EIDtab[] is constructed with offsets to *every* eventid in EEPROM, and its type: producer, consumer, or both.
 ```c++
   // ===== eventid Table =====
   //  Array of the offsets to every eventID in MemStruct/EEPROM/mem, and P/C flags